 For an example of zoning board of appeals rules of procedure see “Land Use Series: Sample #7: Zoning Board of Appeals Rules of Procedure.”

-In addition to the required sections of the bylaws, above, it is advisable for planning commissions and appeals boards to also include a section on parliamentary authority.
-This section would describe what meeting rules will be used by the board to govern meetings that haven’t already been defined by other higher order rules – those prescribed by federal, state, local ordinances, and the bylaws.
-Another way to describe parliamentary authority is meeting “rules of order."
+In addition to the required sections of the bylaws listed above, it is advisable for planning commissions and appeals boards to also include a section on parliamentary authority.
+This section describes what meeting rules will be used by the board to govern meetings that haven’t already been defined by other higher order rules.
+Higher order rules refer to rules prescribed by federal, state, local ordinances and the body’s bylaws.
+Another way to describe parliamentary authority is meeting rules of order.

 All of these rules of order are based on the same underlying principles of parliamentary law which include: